ibm-cloud-docs/cloud-pak-applications/troubleshooting.md

 To diagnose problems with the installer, first view the log files.
 If the log files do not identify the problem, see the following information.

-The issues listed on this page are specific to installing and running {{site.data.keyword.icpa_short}} on IBM Cloud.
-For the complete list of troubleshooting issues, see the [Troubleshooting page for {{site.data.keyword.icpa_short}} in the Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCSJL_4.2.x/troubleshoot.html).
+The issues listed on this page are specific to installing and running {{site.data.keyword.icpa_short}} on {{site.data.keyword.cloud}}.
+For the complete list of troubleshooting issues, see the [Troubleshooting page for {{site.data.keyword.icpa_short}} in the Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCSJL_4.3.x/troubleshoot.html).

 ## Installation stops due to timeout error
 {: #timeout}